-Salesforce doesn’t have a native source control system today.
+Salesforce doesn’t have a native version control system today.
 Many teams are turning to GitHub or Bitbucket to provide this kind of functionality.
 But one of Salesforce’s greatest assets - it’s “no software” philosophy - becomes a major pain when it comes to this kind of tracking.
 GitHub and Bitbucket do not track declarative changes made through the developer console or UI.
 And a lot of work gets done through the UI.
 Many of the most hardcore Force.com developers we talk to still do over 50% of their work in the developer console.
 Salesforce just makes it so easy to do so.

 How can you get better visibility into what’s happening on your Salesforce Orgs without losing the benefit of declarative changes or making everyone on your team learn Git?

-Blue Canvas has a new tool in beta that provides automatic tracking of everything that happens on your Org.
+Blue Canvas has a new tool that provides automatic tracking of everything that happens on your Org.
 Whether someone makes a change in the Force.com IDE and pushes it to production using the Ant tool or logs into the developer console and makes a change directly on the Org, Blue Canvas is constantly polling your Salesforce Orgs for changes.
 When the tool discovers changes, it automatically commits those changes into Git.
 This way you get a full history of what has changed on the Org.

 Blue Canvas also shows you who has made the change.
 This makes it easier to collaborate and see who is responsible for which code changes.
 You can even see time stamps.